MP Estate Planning UK

 How the estate is split when you die married or in a civil partnership with children

-Under current intestacy law, a surviving spouse gets all personal chattels, the first £322,000 and half of the remaining estate.
-The other half of the residue is shared equally among the children, usually held in trust until they reach 18.
+Under the current intestacy rules in England and Wales, a surviving spouse receives all personal chattels (personal possessions), the first £322,000 (the statutory legacy), and half of everything above that figure.
+The other half of the residue is shared equally among all the deceased’s children — including children from previous relationships — held on statutory trusts until they reach 18.

 The statutory legacy and the residue